Fortress of Saint Dimitry of Rostov

 The Fortress of Saint Dmitry of Rostov (Крепость Святого Димитрия Ростовского) was a fortification structure of the Russian Empire.
 In the middle of the 18th century it was of great military and strategic importance and also was the most powerful among the southern fortresses of Russia.
 The city of Rostov-on-Don was named after the fortress.

 The fortress was never a direct place of any military operations; at the end of the Russo-Turkish War of 1768-1774, it lost the importance of border fortification.
 From one of its former vorstadt the city of Rostov-on-Don of Ekaterinoslav Governorate was established by 1811.
-In 1835 the garrison and military property of the Rostov Fortress were transferred to Anapa.
+In 1835 the garrison and military property of the Rostov Fortress was transferred to Anapa.
 The ramparts and bastions were demolished at the end of the 19th century.

 History

 Construction

 In the 1740s there arose the need to build a more powerful fortification on the Don for the protection of Temernitskaya Customs, rather than the existing Fortress of Saint Anna.
 In 1744, Captain Sipyagin reported on the choice of a place for the construction of fortifications near the Rich Well tract.
 The Senate rejected the first seven projects, but when two other projects (stone and earth fortifications) were approved, the garrison of the fortress of St. Anna was transferred to a new place on 20 December 1760.
 On 6 April (17 April New Style) 1761, the Empress Elizaveta Petrovna issued the decree which granted fortress the name of Saint Dmitry of Rostov.
 On 23 September of the same year took place the laying of its foundations.[4]
 The construction works were carried out under the leadership of military engineer General Alexander Rigelman.

 In 1761 Rigelman ordered to build a brick factory at the Kizierinsky Gully for the needs of construction of Saint Dimitry Fortress.
-Stone for construction was extracted from the Rich spring, logs were brought from the Leontievsky and Glukhie gullies, which are located near Mius and Kalmius rivers.
+Stone for construction was extracted from the Rich spring, and logs were brought from the Leontievsky and Glukhie gullies, which are located near Mius and Kalmius rivers.
 The forest was cut down and floated along the Mius River up to the Miuss Estuary.
-From the estuary logs were transported to the construction site by horses and oxen.
+From the estuary, logs were transported to the construction site by horses and oxen.
 By 1761, seven redoubts were created in the fortress.

 Earthworks and the main buildings of the fortress were completed in 1763.